swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 $someInt.deallocate()
 ```

-RxSwift's [`BehaviorRelay`](https://github.com/ReactiveX/RxSwift/blob/master/RxCocoa/Traits/BehaviorRelay.swift) replays the most recent value provided to it for each of the subscribed observers.
+RxCocoa's [`BehaviorRelay`](https://github.com/ReactiveX/RxSwift/blob/master/RxCocoa/Traits/BehaviorRelay.swift) replays the most recent value provided to it for each of the subscribed observers.
 It is created with an initial value, has `value` property to access the current value, as well as API to `subscribe` a new observer: (Thanks to Adrian Zubarev for pointing this out)

 ```swift
 @BehaviorRelay